berensp/berensp.github.io/_posts/2025-02-22-safetyism.md

 * * *

-To be clear, safety is a good thing—as a dad and husband I want a certain amount—but we've crowned it as one of the highest goods, which is a serious mistake.
+To be clear, safety is a lovely thing—Maslow filed it under "basic needs," and as a dad and husband I want a certain amount.
+But we've crowned it as one of the highest goods, which is foolish and misguided.
 Let us swing the pendulum back the other direction.

 — ᴘ. ᴍ. ʙ.